 The Cuernavaca Bike Trail

 The celebrated bike trail passes directly through San Andrés Totoltepec.
 It doesn’t however begin here.
-In fact, the same path proceeds through much of Mexico City, as did the railway it mostly follows.
+In fact, the same path proceeds through much of Mexico City, as did the railway that preceded it.
 Bicyclists arrive in Totoltepec because from here one can avoid the more urban stretches of the bike trail that only finally end here.
-From here, the bikeway proceeds to Parres la Guarda, the last settlement within Mexico City limits.
+From here, the bikeway proceeds to Parres el Guarda, the last settlement within Mexico City limits.